-38. No candidate, required to pass the intermediate examinations, shall be admitted to a final examination until the examination of at least one year from his having passed the intermediate examinations, shall be admitted to a final examination and least or examination and was entered as a Student-at-Law; and in the case of "four-year" students, in the fourth or any subsequent year following the year in which the candidate passed his preliminary examination and was entered as a Student-at-Law.
+(3rd.
+Exam.-Final).-In the case of "three-year" students, at any regular examination held in the third or any subsequent year following the year in which the candidate passed his preliminary examination and was entered as a Student-at-Law; and in the case of "four-year" students, in the fourth or any subsequent year following the year in which the candidate passed his preliminary examination and was entered as a Student-at-Law.

-37. All examinations shall be held at Frederiction on the third Tuesday in October in each year, or at such time and place as the Councilimay at any time otherwise order.
+37. All examinations shall be held at Frederiction on the third.
+Tuesday in October in each year, or at such time and place as the Council may at any time otherwise order.

-38. No candidate, required to pass the intermediate examinations, shall be admitted to a final examination until the expiration of at least one year from his having passed the intermediate examinations.
+38. No candidate, required to pass the intermediate examinations, shall be admitted to a final examination until the expiration of at least one year from his having passed the intermedate examinations.

-39. Every candidate for intermediate examination shall, at least four weeks before the time for such examination, file with the Secretary of the Barristers' Society a notice of his intention to apply for such examination, stating which examination; and shall prior to such examination, pay to the Secretary of the Barristers' Society that he is entitled to be admitted to such examination.
+39. Every candidate for intermediate examination shall, at least four weeks before the time for such examination, fle with the Secretary of the Barristers' Society a notice of his intention to apply for such examination, pay to the Secretary of the Barristers' Society the prescribed fee for such examination, and produce to the examiners a certificate from the Secretary of the Barristers' Society that he is entitled to be admitted to such examination.